Djaytan/mc-jobs-reborn-patch-place-break/README.md

 ![Minecraft version](https://img.shields.io/badge/version-1.8%20--%201.19-blue)
 [![CircleCI](https://dl.circleci.com/status-badge/img/gh/Djaytan/mc-jobs-reborn-patch-place-break/tree/main.svg?style=svg)](https://dl.circleci.com/status-badge/redirect/gh/Djaytan/mc-jobs-reborn-patch-place-break/tree/main)

-This is a place-break patch extension of JobsReborn plugin for Bukkit servers.
+A place-and-break patch extension of [JobsReborn plugin](https://www.spigotmc.org/resources/jobs-reborn.4216/) for Bukkit servers.

 The ressource is available in [Spigot](https://www.spigotmc.org/resources/jobsreborn-patchplacebreak.102779/) and [PaperMC](https://forums.papermc.io/threads/jobsreborn-patchplacebreak.367/).

 ## Place-break issue

-With [JobsReborn](https://www.spigotmc.org/resources/jobs-reborn.4216/), it appears that placing a block and then breaking it is counted as a valid job action which lead to a payment for the player.
+With JobsReborn, it appears that placing a block and then breaking it is counted as a valid job action which lead to a payment for the player.
 Given this fact, it's very easy to imagine a diamond ore to be gathered with a Silk Touch pickaxe and immediately after be replaced to repeat the process again and again...

 A solution with JobsReborn is to remove money and xp when a diamond ore is placed, preventing the previously described scenario.
 But it isn't perfect: if you expect to use money and xp boost